michihodges/express-server/README.md

 # Express Server
-A template for a local express server.
+A template for a local Express server.